 The level of service and the service component(s) to be provided shall be determined by the Region in coordination with the local municipality and the Canadian Red Cross.

 Standard Services

-Standard Services are provided by the Canadian Red Cross to meet the emergency basic needs of evacuees.
+Standard Services are provided by partner agencies to meet the emergency basic needs of evacuees.

 They include: